-When this test method is used to determine a total phosphorus result on a sample of superphosphate, the Uncertainty of Measurement (UoM) can be estimated from the S_R (0.077 g/100g, see table below).
+When this test method is used to determine a total phosphorus result on a sample of superphosphate, the Uncertainty of Measurement (UoM) can be estimated from the $S_R$ (0.077 g/100g. see section 1.8).

 Therefore, a result of 9.1% total phosphorus could reasonably be expressed as: